 Today, Goldco has one of the strictest compliance departments in the industry.
 Every call is recorded, and disclosures are abundant.
 This "baptism by fire" has actually made them safer than smaller competitors who haven't been scrutinized.

 The numbers don't lie.
-Since the 2017 settlement, Goldco has placed billions of dollars in precious metals for tens of thousands of customers.
-They've been endorsed by Sean Hannity and have maintained their A+ BBB rating throughout.
+Since the 2017 settlement, Goldco has placed billions in precious metals for tens of thousands of customers.
+They've maintained their A+ BBB rating throughout.

 Thomas Richardson